Jebaseelanravi/Webiste_category_classifier/README.md

 # Webiste_category_classifier
-Contains the source to classify the websites into different domain Step by step method to run the projecy;
+Contains the source to classify the websites into different domain.For example the crickbuzz.com belongs to the domain of sports
+Step by step method to run the projecy;

 1.Go the dataset collection folder